18 Feb Sad? Stressed? Anxious? Watch out–you’re more prone to emotional eating on these days in your cycle

 Of course, the key word here is “temporary”.
 We all know that indulging in too many of these high-calorie, low-nutrition treats can end up making us feel guilty, adding extra unwanted pounds and/or increasing our risk of certain health conditions, such as high blood pressure and pre-diabetes–all of which ends up reversing the good feelings these junk foods inspired.

-Normally, I’m pretty good at realizing I’m getting an urge to eat my feelings away and find other ways to turn my mood around, for example, by watching a TV show that makes me laugh (like Blackish) or warms my heart (like The Little Couple), going for a long walk outdoors or playing with my dogs, Bailey and Chili.
+Normally, I’m pretty good at realizing I’m getting an urge to eat my feelings away and find other ways to turn my mood around, for example, by watching a TV show that makes me laugh or warms my heart, going for a long walk outdoors or playing with my dogs.